flukhiper/micro-frontend-starter/README.md

 # Micro Frontend Starter

 This repository was made for workshop and experiment purpose.
-The project included 3 folders that has `wrapper`, `microA`, `microB`.
+The project included 3 folders that consist of `wrapper`, `microA`, `microB`.

+> All of the configuration was configured up by developer's intuitive. if you want the better version of these, we're gladly to accep the merge request.

 ## Installation, build and run